sandip662/Emp_Report_Project/README.md

 # Emp_Report_Project
-This is a normal and beginner WebApi crud operation, it is a only a WebApi from for begineer.
+This is a normal and beginner WebApi crud operation, it is a only a WebApi from for beginner.
 But it has RDLC Report Implimentation and it is for Begineer and as well as its implemented packages It Has two part UI & API.